dannsam/xenko-docs/manual/particles/tutorials/custom-particles.md

 This walkthrough shows how you can create custom extensions for the particle system, providing functionality not available in the core engine.

 The sample is focused primarily on the particle simulation.
-For rendering, please check the [Custom Particle Material](particle-material.md) sample walkthrough.
+For rendering, check the [Custom Particle Material](particle-materials.md) sample walkthrough.

 Please check the [Editing Particles](../create-particles.md) page if you are not familiar with how to edit the particles.